-Identify the goals you want to achieve, the tasks you need to finish and schedule your time.
+Identify the goals you want to achieve, and the tasks you need to finish and schedule your time.

 This tactic is effective for several reasons.
 First, it supports you to get a good night’s sleep.
 It’s much easier to leave the day’s stress behind you when you have your day planned.
 It helps clear your mind so you can relax.

 Additionally, when you take time at night to plan your upcoming day, you’re able to start the day with a clear itinerary.
 You can hit the ground running so to speak and start making your day productive as soon as you wake up.

 You can use many planning systems.
 Find one that works for you.

 It doesn’t matter if you use a notebook and embrace bullet journaling/planning or if you love technology and use a mobile app to keep you on track.
 Find a system that supports you to schedule your time and create task lists.

 Google Calendar, https://calendar.google.com is a simple, and free, technology that you can use from your computer, on your phone, and anywhere there is an internet connection.

 When are you most energized, productive, and able to focus?